 where your purchases always help us help others.

-In a very real sense, The Salvation Army Family Stores are at the heart of the Adult Rehabilitation Center philosophy.
+The Salvation Army Family Stores are at the heart of our Adult Rehabilitation Center philosophy.
 These simple community stores serve several distinct purposes:

-The Salvation Army's Adult Rehabiliation Centers are 100% funded from the proceeds of our Family Stores, allowing them to be self-sustaining.
+2. The Salvation Army's Adult Rehabilitation Centers receive a majority of their funding from the proceeds of our Family Stores, allowing them to be self-sustaining.

 1 - 2